tobiassjosten/tobiassjosten.github.io/_posts/2014-07-10-charge-your-clients-like-a-boss.md

 The thing about worth is that it's very subjective.
 You have to stop thinking "what can I charge my client?" and instead go "what value am I providing for this person?".

-What I charge my clients today might is lucrative to them, because they can turn it around and make even more money from what I provide.
+What I charge my clients today might be lucrative to them, because they can turn it around and make even more money from what I provide.
 Were I to offer the same deal to a random guy on the street they would probably look at me like I'm crazy — my craft just isn't worth that kind of money for most people.

 It's my job to find the ones where I can provide the highest value and then charge accordingly.